orblivion/ntfy/.sandstorm/README_FUTURE.md

 ## Group grains

 Sandstorm lets you make multiple "types" of grains per app.
 We could make a "group" type grain if people keep using it for groups when they're not supposed to.
-It just removes any admin capabilities etc.
+It just removes any "admin" type capabilities etc.

 HOPEFULLY IT WILL NOT COME TO THIS but I wanted to mark it down because I thought of it.